 Here are our favorite all-natural herbs that are safe for cats and dogs:

 Chamomile (Matricaria recutita) is commonly used in human teas for its soothing properties, but it has similar benefits for cats and dogs as well.
 Additionally, chamomile is said to have antispasmodic properties, which means it can help if your pup suffers from the kind of anxiety that leads to gastrointestinal distress.
-Talk to your veterinarian about topically applying chamomile as a concentrated tea for inflammation.

 Like chamomile, valerian (Valeriana officinalis) is known to relieve stress and anxiety, but it’s also widely used to promote a good night’s sleep.
 We were excited to find that valerian is safe for both cats and dogs.
 When given to dogs, valerian can encourage calmness in stressful situations, all without the harsh chemicals of pharmaceutical sedatives.
 We also learned that cats often react the same way to valerian as they would catnip, as valeric acid works similarly to cat pheromones!